darlean-io/darlean.ts/examples/readme.md

 To educate and entertain, we have created some examples that you can look at and play with.

-# Example 1: A distributed oracle
+# Example 1: Tutorial.
+A distributed oracle.

 In this tutorial, we will show you the basics of actor oriented programming with Darlean by making a distributed oracle to which we can everything we want to know, like "What is the temperature of tomorrow?" or "How much does a bottle of wine cost?".